-We staged this Wagon Builders Charity Workshop as part of a two-day intern evaluation event for the management team at Crowe Horwath.
+We staged this Wagon Builders Charity Workshop as part of a 2-day intern evaluation event for the management team at Crowe Horwath.
 Crowe Horwath had recruited this team of talented young men and women based on their individual skills, but they wanted to see how they’d react in a group setting before the hiring process began.

 Veterans and Interns Working Together Was a Great Combination

 The interns came in eager and ready to get to work, so we divided them into teams and paired each of them with a Crowe Horwath veteran.
-We did this for two reasons.
-First, the veteran team member would be there to pitch in with the different events and send the interns a strong message about giving back to the community.
-Second, the manager could evaluate their team’s performance from up close.
+We did this for 2 reasons.
+First, the veteran team member would be there to pitch in with the different events and send the interns a strong message about giving back to the community Second, the manager could evaluate their team’s performance from up close.

-We got everyone’s competitive juices flowing with some of our warmup activities.
+We got everyone’s competitive juices flowing with some of our warm-up activities.
 These included games like air counting, dice prediction, and cup stack.
 Once these were finished, we moved on to the parts earning phase of the workshop.
 Then, we concluded the day with the actual assembly of the wagons.